lookbook-hq/lookbook/docs/src/_user_docs/introduction.md

     (like ViewComponent) for their frontend needs, requiring complex custom setups to get everything working together.

-    In contrast, Lookbook has been designed to **fit seamlessly into Rails projects** and provides a live, Storybook-esque experience when developing user interfaces using ViewComponents, Phlex views or even regular Rails template partials.
+    In contrast, Lookbook has been designed to **fit seamlessly into Rails projects** and provides a live, Storybook-esque experience when developing user interfaces using ViewComponents, Phlex views or even regular ActionView template partials.
     If that sounds like your app, then Lookbook will hopefully be a great fit for you.
   <% end %>